 LD: It’s true.
 Absolutely true.
 One of the publicists, the night before in L.A., was like, “What are you going to do?
-You setting your alarm.”
+You’re setting your alarm?”
 And I said, “I’m not setting my alarm.
 When I awake it’s going to be either a moment of disappointment or a moment of elation.”
 And she said, “Are you serious?”
 And that’s when I realized, like, “Oh, really?
-A whole lot of people actually setting alarms?”
+A whole lot of people are actually setting alarms?”
 I had been a bit sleep-deprived lately, and I just thought, when I awake I’ll know.

 I was picturing that on my phone screen, I was going to see the home screen with the little message thing with the little red circle that has the number of messages.
 In fact the screen was filled with actual messages, and the very first thing I saw was a whole bunch of exclamation marks, and then when my eyes focused I saw the word “congratulations” a few times, so that was the moment of like, “Yes!!!
 That’s amazing!
 That’s great!”

 Yeah, I was amazed at how specific the time [of the nomination announcement] was.
 I got an email saying, “The announcements are at 5:18 a.m.
 L.A. time,” and I was like, “That’s so weird.
 I’m not going wake myself up at 5:18 a.m.”
 I switched my phone on silent.
 All these calls and messages began at 5:40 a.m.

 LD: No celebrating, not yet.
 Replying to everybody’s emails has been a pretty nice experience, but it’s just a period where my roommates are away, so I’m alone in the house and I’m extremely—this sounds dumb—I’m very focused on the next thing that I’m doing because it’s at an exciting point, with this adaptation of Catch 22 that I’m working on.